SQL API Reference

 }

-Parameterized Queries
+Parameterized Query

-// Use #{paramName} to define parameters in SQL
+// Use #{paramName} in SQL to define parameters

 // Example: SELECT * FROM users WHERE id = #{userId} AND status = #{status}

-const result = await client.api.executeSql("xxxxx-xxxxx", {
+const result = await client.sql.execute("xxxxx-xxxxx", {

 userId: 123,